Partial Information in a Mean-Variance Portfolio Selection Game: Introduction

 As baselines of our analysis, Theorem~\ref{thm:E mu known} (resp.\ Theorem~\ref{thm:E M known}) presents an explicit Nash equilibrium $(\pi^*_1,\pi^*_2,...,\pi^*_N)$ under full information (i.e., when $\mu$ is perfectly known).
 These results are already new to the literature.
 The former generalizes the extended Hamilton-Jacobi-Bellman (HJB) equation in Bj\"{o}rk et al.\ \cite[Section 10]{BKM2016}, derived for the classical mean-variance problem of one single agent, to the current multi-player setting.
 The latter further integrates the regime-switching framework of \cite{Zhou2003} into our multi-player extended HJB equation.

-When $\mu\in\R$ is an unknown constant, investors compute the probability of $\mu=\mu_1$ conditioned on the observed evolution of $S$ by the current time $t\in [0,T]$; see \eqref{p_j} below.
-By the theory of nonlinear filtering, this posterior probability, denoted by $P(t)$, satisfies a stochastic differential equation (SDE), i.e., \eqref{P} below, that involves only known model parameters (such as $\mu_1,\mu_2\in\R$); see Lemma~\ref{lem:hW}.
-This allows the original dynamics of $S$, which involves the unknown $\mu$, to be expressed equivalently in terms of the observable process $P$, such that portfolio selection can be performed based on the joint observation $(s,p)=(S(t), P(t))$.
+When $\mu\in\R$ is an unknown constant, investors compute the probability of $\mu=\mu_1$ conditioned on the observed evolution of $S$ by the current time $u\in [0,T]$; see \eqref{p_j} below.
+By the theory of nonlinear filtering, this posterior probability, denoted by $P(u)$, satisfies a stochastic differential equation (SDE), i.e., \eqref{P} below, that involves only known model parameters (such as $\mu_1,\mu_2\in\R$); see Lemma~\ref{lem:hW}.
+This allows the original dynamics of $S$, which involves the unknown $\mu$, to be expressed equivalently in terms of the observable process $P$, so that portfolio selection can be made based on the joint observation $(s,p)=(S(u), P(u))$.
 The additional state process $P$ complicates the search for a Nash equilibrium.
-To fully capture the dependence on $p=P(t)$, we need the solutions to two intricate Cauchy problems, one of which depends on the derivative of the other; see \eqref{Cauchy} and \eqref{Cauchy'} below (with $\eta\equiv 0$).
-As the first Cauchy problem is degenerate, we construct a classical solution to it by elliptic regularization, i.e., through a careful approximation by uniformly elliptic equations.
-By analyzing the $L^2$-derivative of the process $P$ with respect to (w.r.t.) its initial value $P(t)=p$ (introduced in Friedman \cite{Friedman-book-75}), we further show that the constructed solution and its partial derivative w.r.t.\ $p$ are both bounded and admit concrete stochastic representations; see Lemma~\ref{lem:Cauchy} and its proof in Section \ref{subsec:proof of lem:Cauchy} for details.
-For the second Cauchy problem, which is also degenerate, a solution and its stochastic representation are constructed by similar arguments (Corollary~\ref{lem:Cauchy'}).
-Ultimately, by solving the extended HJB equation for the $N$ investors (which is a coupled system of $2N$ partial differential equations), we obtain a Nash equilibrium $(\pi^*_1,\pi^*_2,...,\pi^*_N)$ and the corresponding value functions in semi-explicit forms, in terms of the solutions to the two Cauchy problems; see Theorem~\ref{thm:E mu unknown} for details.
+To fully capture the dependence on $p=P(u)$, we need the solutions to two Cauchy problems, one of which depends on the derivative of the other; see \eqref{Cauchy} and \eqref{Cauchy'} below (with $\eta\equiv 0$).
+As the first Cauchy problem is degenerate, we approximate it by uniformly elliptic equations, following Heath and Schweizer \cite{HS00}, to show that it has a unique classical solution with a concrete stochastic representation.
+By analyzing the $L^2$-derivative of the process $P$ with respect to (w.r.t.) its initial value $P(u)=p$ (introduced in Friedman \cite{Friedman-book-75}), we further find that the partial derivative of the unique classical solution w.r.t.\ $p$ is bounded and also admits a concrete stochastic representation; see Lemma~\ref{lem:Cauchy} and its proof in Section \ref{subsec:proof of lem:Cauchy}.
+For the second Cauchy problem, also degenerate, a unique solution and its stochastic representation are constructed by similar arguments (Corollary~\ref{lem:Cauchy'}).
+Ultimately, by solving the extended HJB equation for the $N$ investors, which is a coupled system of $2N$ partial differential equations (PDEs), we obtain a Nash equilibrium $(\pi^*_1,\pi^*_2,...,\pi^*_N)$ and the corresponding value functions in semi-explicit forms, in terms of the solutions to the two Cauchy problems; see Theorem~\ref{thm:E mu unknown} for details.